Skip to content Skip to footer

 These include high blood pressure and a compromised immune system.
 To counteract stress, Professor Kecklund first suggests looking at your work-life balance.
 “Everybody needs time for recovery and relaxation.
 The type of activity in itself is probably not important – as long as it is stimulating but not perceived as demanding.”

-It’s easy to check emails at night when you’re working from home but we strongly advice you try not to.
-Work-life balance has never been more important and taking time to switch-off will help when it comes to reducing stress.
+It’s easy to check emails at night when you’re working from home but we strongly advise you try not to.
+Work-life balance is always important and taking time to switch-off will help when it comes to reducing stress.

 5. Make time for you